Encephalartos laevifolius

 Encephalartos laevifolius is a species of cycad that is found in the KwaZulu-Natal, Mpumalanga and Limpopo provinces of South Africa, and at Piggs Peak in Eswatini.
 The species is facing extinction in the wild, but is widely cultivated.
 As of 2012, the Encephalartos laevifolius has been listed as critically endangered by the IUCN.

 Description

-It is a cycad with an arborescent habit, with an erect stem, up to 3.5 m tall and with a diameter of 25–35 cm, sometimes with secondary stems originating from basal suckers.
-The leaves, pinnate, are up to 1 m long, supported by a petiole 22–25 cm long, and composed of numerous pairs of lanceolate, coriaceous leaflets, 12–15 cm long, with entire margins and pungent apex.
-It is a dioecious species, with male specimens that have 1 to 5 cylindrical-fusiform cones, 30–40 cm long and 9–10 cm wide, yellow to brown in color, and female specimens with 1-5 cylindrical cones, 20–30 cm long and 10–15 cm wide, light yellow.
-The seeds are roughly ovoid, 2.5-3.5 cm long, covered with a yellow-orange flesh.
+This cycad is tree-like, growing up to 3.5 meters tall with a stem diameter of 25-35 cm.
+It sometimes develops additional stems from suckers at its base.
+Its pinnate leaves can reach 1 meter in length, supported by a 22-25 cm long petiole.
+Each leaf is made up of many pairs of lanceolate, leathery leaflets that are 12-15 cm long, with smooth edges and a sharp tip.
+This species is dioecious, with male plants bearing 1 to 5 cylindrical-fusiform cones, 30-40 cm long and 9-10 cm wide, in yellow to brown hues.
+Female plants produce 1-5 cylindrical cones, 20-30 cm long and 10-15 cm wide, in a light yellow color.
+The seeds are roughly oval-shaped, 2.5-3.5 cm long, and covered with a yellow-orange sarcotesta.